April 7, 2021 | Authored by: Nelson Veiga

 1. Leverage data and insights to find new areas for monetization

-Every business today, regardless of size, has to become better, faster and smarter.
+Every business today, regardless of size, has to become better, faster, and smarter.
 Leveraging data and deriving insights from that data is essential to develop this ability.
-Whether 2020 was a year of major growth or an unflinching reality check, it’s crucial that subscription companies analyze the past twelve months of performance, surface what is performing/not performing, and develop a plan to course correct where needed.
+Whether 2020 was a year of major growth or an unflinching reality check, subscription companies must analyze the past twelve months of performance, surface what is performing/not performing, and develop a plan to course-correct where needed.

 How?
 Use subscription intelligence to leverage your existing data so you can get smarter about where and how to spend time and energy.
 For example:

 - Ask questions such as: what were the conditions that led to successful customer acquisition and retention efforts?
 When did acquisition and retention strategies miss the mark?

 - Analyze the degrees to which the business satisfied target audience preferences and their expectations.
 Which audiences continued subscribing and onboarding?
 What is the subscription providing for your power users?

 - Recalibrate expectations to new levels of consumption and demand.
 Which KPIs and volumes should be pared down or turned up a notch?

 - New revenue channels show up every day.
 What partnerships and combinations with other brands or within your business can increase sign-ups?